 Every time I share what I’m working on, people comment saying “How did you learn to do that?!” and the truth is….I learn mostly everything online.

-I draw inspiration from Pinterest and Instagram just like everyone else.
+I draw inspiration from movies, old books, my favorite cities, Pinterest and Instagram.
 When I finally land on a design that I love and functions for our family, my next step is to decide how I’m going to bring it to life.

 Should I hire this out or tackle it myself?